 Purchase in Lieu of Redemption.
-In lieu of redemption of the 2021A Term Bonds pursuant to the preceding paragraph, the Successor Agency may purchase such 2021A Term Bonds at public or private sale as and when and at such prices (including brokerage and other charges) as the Successor Agency may in its discretion determine.
-The par amount of any of such 2021A Term Bonds so purchased by the Successor Agency in any twelve-month period ending on June 1 in any year will be credited towards and will reduce the par amount of such 2021A Term Bonds required to be redeemed on the next succeeding August 1.
+In lieu of redemption of the 2023A/B Term Bonds pursuant to the preceding paragraph[s], the Successor Agency may purchase such 2023A/B Term Bonds at public or private sale as and when and at such prices (including brokerage and other charges) as the Successor Agency may in its discretion determine.
+The par amount of any of such 2023A/B Term Bonds so purchased by the Successor Agency in any twelve-month period ending on June 1 in any year will be credited towards and will reduce the par amount of such 2023A/B Term Bonds required to be redeemed on August 1 in each year.